Simplifying Fractions: A Deep Dive into 18/12

 Understanding the Result: 3/2 as an Improper Fraction and Mixed Number

 The simplified fraction 3/2 is an improper fraction because the numerator (3) is larger than the denominator (2).
-Improper fractions are perfectly valid and often useful in calculations.
-However, they can also be expressed as mixed numbers.
+Consider this: improper fractions are perfectly valid and often useful in calculations.
+That said, they can also be expressed as mixed numbers.

 To convert 3/2 to a mixed number, we perform a division: